holdennguyen/aws-assume-role/memory-bank/project-context.md

 **Architecture Choices**:
 - **Rust Language**: For performance, safety, and cross-platform compatibility
-- **AWS CLI Integration**: Leverage existing AWS CLI rather than reimplementing
+- **AWS SDK for Rust**: Direct integration with AWS APIs, replacing the previous method of shelling out to the AWS CLI.
 - **Universal Bash Wrapper**: Single wrapper script for all platforms (major simplification)
 - **Configuration Management**: JSON-based user configuration with sensible defaults
 - **Static Linking**: Reduce runtime dependencies and improve portability